temporalio/documentation/docs/concepts/clusters.md

 - <a class="tdlp" href="/security#authorizer-plugin"> `Authorizer`<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is an Authorizer Plugin?</span><br /><br /><span class="tdlppd">undefined</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/security#authorizer-plugin">Learn more</a></span></span></a>

 The logic of both plugins can be customized to fit a variety of use cases.
-When provided, the Frontend Service invokes the implementation of the plugins before running the requested operation.
+When plugins are provided, the Frontend Service invokes their implementation before running the requested operation.

 ### Monitoring and observation